Stephanie Cole: Charity work

-Cole is an Ambassador for the medical charity Overseas Plastic Surgery Appeal.
+Cole was an Ambassador for the medical charity Overseas Plastic Surgery Appeal.

-Personal life
+Personal life and death

 In 1973, Cole married fight director Henry Marshall, who was one of the founders of the British Academy of Dramatic Combat and was a Master at Arms at the Royal Academy of Dramatic Art.
-They have a daughter, Emma Battcock (born 1973).
-They divorced in 1988.
+They have a daughter (born 1973).
+The couple divorced in 1988.
 In 1998, Cole married fellow actor Peter Birrel after meeting him again, thirty years after they first appeared together in a production of Richard II at the Bristol Old Vic.
 Birrel died in 2004.

+Cole died from complications of Alzheimer's disease on 18 September 2026, aged 84.